fandrei/GitTabSpaceConverter/readme.txt

 add the following line to the ".git/info/attributes" file of every project you need to convert tabs/spaces for (add other file types as well)
 *.cs  filter=TabsVsSpaces

-to convert all existing local copy files, use this command: git checkout HEAD -- **
+to convert all existing working copy files, use this command: git checkout HEAD -- **